jamulussoftware/jamuluswebsite/wiki/en/en-Running-a-Server.md

 You can just choose somebody else's server from your list and get going.

 **Don't want strangers interrupting?**  Once you and your friends are connected to a public server, press the "solo" buttons on the musicians each of you want to play with.
-Anyone you don't solo will see a "muted" icon on your channel.
+Anyone you don't solo will see a "muted" icon on your fader.
 And you won't hear them.

 ## That sounds too easy.